Mattinn/val-mynd/README.md

 2) Deploy the project on a web server
     - if you need a local server, you can follow this guide: http://jasonwatmore.com/post/2016/06/22/nodejs-setup-simple-http-server-local-web-server

-3) Navigate your browser to the webserver or http://localhost:8080 for the local server and the game should be up and running!
+3) Navigate your browser to the web server or http://localhost:8080 for the local server and the game should be up and running!

 Here you can see the project live: https://perfusive-solder.000webhostapp.com/#/